starkfell/100DaysOfIaC/articles/day.43.build.agents.md

 - **macOS**.
 For jobs that need a macOS agent, like Xcode apps or Xamarin.iOS projects.
 - **Docker**.
 You can run Linux or Windows-based agents, depending on the kind of builds you need.
 Linux is the default.

-Because Docker give you greater density on your hosts, and the ability to customize your container images, it means you tackle concurrency and configuration flexibility more efficiently than you would with VMs.
+Because Docker gives you greater density on your hosts, and the ability to customize your container images, it means you tackle concurrency and configuration flexibility more efficiently than you would with VMs.

-You can find full details on self-hosted agent configuration [HERE](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops).
+You can find full details on self-hosted agent configuration, including Docker options [HERE](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops).

 ## Why build agents on Docker?